santos95/DockerDev/Kubernetes/Volumes/notes.md

 #### for the pv and pvc we have to define the storageClassName that define how the PV and PVc will be provisioned dynamically by kubernete
 #### tell to kubernete how to manage and automate the provision of persistent storage resources like PV
-#### define how the will be binding, the provisioner (backend or storage provider), reclaim policy (what happend when the PV is releaded) etc - in the enviroment of dockerdesktop by default the class is defined to work a lab - the standart
+#### define how the will be binding, the provisioner (backend or storage provider), reclaim policy (what happend when the PV is released) etc - in the enviroment of dockerdesktop by default the class is defined to work a lab - the standart
 #### in the PVc is defined to tell kubernete (request) a storage recource that match that class

 ##### Similar to other resources we define the api version and the kind